 Roswell Park's net position is the difference between the assets and liabilities reported in the statement of net position.
-Roswell Park's net position increased by \$61,369 in 2020 and increased \$36,478 in 2019 as shown in Table 1: Summary of Statement of Net Position.
+Roswell Park's net position decreased by \$(1,707) in 2021 and increased \$61,369 in 2020 as shown in Table 1: Summary of Statement of Net Position.
 The reasons for these changes are discussed below.
 Changes in capital assets and long-term debt are also discussed under the heading Capital Assets and Debt Administration.

-MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2020 and 2019 (in thousands of dollars, except as otherwise noted)
+MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2021 and 2020 (in thousands of dollars, except as otherwise noted)